-This guide is aimed at potential and first-time visitors and provides basic information and links to relevant further sources.
+This guide is aimed at potential and first-time visitors and provides basic information and links (click on the Bold blue links) to relevant further sources.
 Whilst many visitors bring their cars to enjoy the island's uncrowded roads and generally free parking, the island can also be enjoyed using the good public transport network.
 All information is given in good faith but passengers are advised to check with travel operators for any changes subsequent to the publication of this guide.
-(February 2013).
-To find out more please click on any of the Bold Underlined Links.
+(February 2014).
+More information is available on the IOM Government Tourism Website.

 Where is The Isle of Man?